There are primarily three options for your house. The options are:

 the house, and selling the house becomes an easier decision if neither person

-2. Children’s Needs: Couples with children should prioritize their children’s
+can afford to maintain it independently. - Children’s Needs: Couples with children should prioritize their children’s

 needs whenever possible.
 Couples may decide to continue to jointly own a